tahermadraswala/CareerNavigator-AI/README.md

-# Sahay - Personalized Learning Pathway Generator
+# CareerNavigator-AI - Personalized Learning Pathway Generator

-Sahay is an AI-driven platform that revolutionizes personalized learning and career development.
+CareerNavigator-AI is an AI-driven platform that revolutionizes personalized learning and career development.
 It dynamically tailors learning pathways and job recommendations to each student based on their unique needs, learning styles, and career aspirations.

 ## Key Features